-A planned merger of the college, women's college, and seminary paved the way for accreditation by the Southern Association of Colleges in 1925.
+Description automatically generated with medium confidenceA planned merger of the college, women's college, and seminary paved the way for accreditation by the Southern Association of enrollment to over 700 students throughout the 1960s and into the 1970s.
+Enrollment has remained between 500 and 600 for the past several decades.

+Colleges in 1925.
 By 1927 the three schools had merged into one institution called Erskine College, with the seminary serving as its graduate theological school.

 During World War II Erskine served as a cadet training school for the United States Army Air Corps.
-A substantial enrollment effort in the late 1950s brought Erskine's undergraduate enrollment to over 700 students throughout the 1960s and into the 1970s.
-Enrollment has remained between 500 and 600 for the past several decades.
+A substantial enrollment effort in the late 1950s brought Erskine's undergraduate